woshik/deftly-august/README.md

 ### Prerequisites

-You need to have `docker`, `docker-compose`, and `Postgis` installed on your computer to run the service.
+You need to have `docker`, `docker-compose`, `PostgreSQL`, and `Postgis` installed on your computer to run the service.
 Also you need a Linux environment to run bash script.

 ### Steps